abydenes/rock-paper-scissors/README.md

-# tic-tac-toe
+# rock-paper-scissors
-A simple tic-tac-toe game.
+A simple rock-paper-scissors game.